Survey of Data-driven Newsvendor: Unified Analysis and Spectrum of Achievable Regrets: Expectation Upper Bounds

 where the inequality again applies Hoeffding's inequality.
 So the first two terms in \eqref{expGeneral} sum up to

 where the last inequality holds because the function $g(x)=xe^{-2nx^2}$ is at most $\frac{1}{2\sqrt{en}}$ for all $x\ge0$.
 Meanwhile, we derive

 where the second inequality follows from properties of the Riemann integral, the third inequality holds because $F(a)<q+\frac{1-q}{2\sqrt{n}}$ for all $a<a'$, and the last inequality holds for all positive integer $n$.
-Following the assumption that the mean of the distribution is no more than 1, we apply \eqref{ineq:mean} to deduce that $a'\le\frac{2}{1-q}$.
+Applying \eqref{ineq:mean}, we deduce that $a'\le\frac{2\mu(F)}{1-q}$.
 Substituting this into \eqref{expGenTerm12}, we have

 For the third term in \eqref{expGeneral}, we have